|

 Names Nook

-Place each child's name in a three-ring pencil case along
+Place each child's name in a three-ring pencil case

-quickly learn to recognize the names of their friends, so it
+young children quickly learn to recognize the names of

-is appropriate to use names as anchors for learning
+their friends, so it is appropriate to use names as

-consonant sounds and for emergent writing.
+anchors for learning consonant sounds and for emergent

-Check Linda Dorn's Apprenticeship in
+Check Linda Dorn's

-Literacy for extensive ideas for a Names Corner.
+for a Names Corner.

-More suggestions and web links:
+More suggestions and

 It's the Name of the Game